-Images and the book excerpt in this post are provided with permission from Quarto Book Publishing USA who also provided a review copy of The Chicken Whisperer’s Guide to Keeping Chickens by Andy G. Schneider and Dr. Brigid McCrea, Ph.D.
+Images and selection in this post are provided with permission from Quarto Book Publishing USA who also provided a review copy of The Chicken Whisperer’s Guide to Keeping Chickens by Andy G. Schneider and Dr. Brigid McCrea, Ph.D.

 When we think about keeping our backyard hens safe, we look at housing and fencing to protect them from predators.
 But what about common plants that can be harmful to hens?
 With appetites for anything they can get their beaks on, it’s important to ensure poisonous or harmful plants are not growing in their midst.